tierrarara/freebitcoin_history_data/README.md

 # TODO
 - Create a manual with images
-- Create Site to show golbal results
+- Create Site to show global results
 - Generate a neural network to try make preditions in your bets (i try to use tensorflow)

-# Do you want help ?
+# Do you want to help ?
 send me a message with your comments fork this project and pull your feature

-# Do you want participate
+# would you like to participate?
 would be nice if you a me work together

 # Errata